Chapter 1

 git status

-If the repository is empty, that is fine: git clone will still create the folder, and git status may show something like No commits yet.
-What matters here is confirming that your local folder points to the right GitHub repository.
+If the repository is empty, that is normal: git clone will create the folder and git status may show No commits yet.
+The important thing here is to confirm that the local folder is linked to the correct repository on GitHub.

 ✓ Checkpoint:

-The repository is cloned on your computer, git status works, and git remote -v shows origin.
+The repository is cloned on your computer, git status works, and git remote -v shows the origin.

-With the local folder ready, open that directory in the tool you want to use: Cursor, Windsurf, VS Code, Claude Code, or something similar.
-The key point here is to open the project root, not a few loose files.
+With the local folder ready, open that directory in the tool you will work with.
+The important point is to open the project root, not individual files.

 ✓ Checkpoint: